When we talk about the Guggenheim Bilbao, the building, we mean a work of art in itself.

 The construction covers an area of 28,000 square meters of which more than ten thousand are dedicated to exhibition space.

-The shapes of its interior spaces surprise as much or more than the exterior.
+All shapes of its interior spaces surprise as much or more than the exterior.

 Its great atrium, is the central nucleus of the interior of the museum, rising towards the sky through complex and harmonic forms.
 The exhibition halls are connected to each other by a complex set of walkways.